Mewsxd/shippify/README.md

 - **Driver Management**:
   - Add new drivers to the system
-  - Update driver details (e.g., name, contact, assigned company)
+  - Update driver details (e.g., name, contact, delivery details)
   - Remove drivers when no longer needed

 - **Order Management**: